Usage rules of the Amount object

 > Learn the usage rules and structure of the Amount object, including currency codes and value formatting in smallest currency units.

 Currency-related data parameters are available in the API documentation.
-One of them is the amount object that is used by a lot of fields.
-The amount field has the sub-fields currency and value:
+One of them is the amount object that is used by a lot of APIs.
+The amount parameter has the sub-parameters _currency_ and _value_:

 | --- | --- |